 \subsection{Implementation of nflow-$z$}

 An illustration of the nflow-$z$ network structure is shown in Fig.~\ref{fig:general_framework}.
 The physical space $X$ is a 1D redshift space, and the latent space is also 1D.
-The observables including fluxes, colors, and their error bars play the role of conditions.
+The observables, including fluxes, colors, and their error bars, play the role of conditions.
 The conditions are injected into some neural networks, whose output then serves as the transformation parameters for the function $f_i$.
 The direction of the arrows indicates the function evaluation required: $f$ for forward modeling and $g$ for backward sampling.

-Differences in architecture implementation lies in the central NF block.
-Many efforts have been devoted to constructing an expressive yet easy to compute function $f_i$.
-Here we consider two widely used implementations of NF, the Conditional Invertible Neural Network (cINN, \citet{Ardizzone_etal2019}) and Conditional Neural Spline Flow (cNSF, \citet{Durkan_etal2019,Dolatabadi_etal2020}).
-Roughly speaking, in cINN, $f_i $ is implemented using affine transformation and many layers (25 here) are used, while in cNSF, each layer is realized by the more sophisticated spline transformation and thus less layers (3 here) are necessary.
+Differences in architecture implementation lie in the central NF block.
+Many efforts have been devoted to constructing an expressive yet easy-to-compute function $f_i$.
+Here, we consider two widely used implementations of NF, the Conditional Invertible Neural Network (cINN, \citet{Ardizzone_etal2019}) and Conditional Neural Spline Flow (cNSF, \citet{Durkan_etal2019,Dolatabadi_etal2020}).
+Roughly speaking, in cINN, $f_i $ is implemented using affine transformation and many layers (25 here) are used, while in cNSF, each layer is realized by a more sophisticated spline transformation and thus fewer layers (3 here) are necessary.